 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Sunbeam Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Sunbeam Service Experts: what’s the difference between an air conditioner and an air handler?

 Air handler vs Heat Pump

-Exactly like an air handler works with an air conditioner, an air handler works in tandem with your heat pump.
-Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.
+Exactly like an air handler can work with an AC, an air handler works in tandem with your heat pump.
+Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler assists in moving all that heated or cooled air.

 Air handler vs blower